 The Criminal Trespass Affidavit Program allows property owners or those responsible for the property and the Hutto Police Department to work together to reduce criminal activity on private property.
-The Hutto Police Department is authorized by the owners / managers to remove or arrest persons found on the property when they are not authorized to be there.
+The Hutto Police Department is authorized by the owners/managers to remove or arrest persons found on the property when they are not authorized to be there.
 An individual arrested for trespassing will be charged with a violation of the Texas Penal Code Section 30.05, Criminal Trespass.
 The property owner/manager will be the person formally filing the criminal complaint against the violators.

-No Trespassing between Designated Times, signs in prominent locations around your property.
+Post appropriate No Trespassing or No Trespassing between Designated Times, signs in prominent locations around your property.

 By participating in this program, Hutto Police Officers will check your property during the normal course of patrolling or while answering a call for police service at the location.
 Please understand that this does not mean that an officer will be available to check your property on a regular basis.
 Rather, officers will check the property as time and resources allow.